amy-em-ahn/todo-app/README.md

-# :star2: To Do List
+# :star2: To Do App

 ### :date: Date: 2024-07-01